By AuxBeacon News Staff

-[Editor’s Note: “The evidence will have to be collected and presented all in one place for the Civil Air Patrol membership to fully appreciate just how horribly they have been deceived and abused.
+[Editor’s Note: A wise human once said: “The evidence will have to be collected and presented all in one place for the Civil Air Patrol membership to fully appreciate just how horribly they have been deceived and abused.
 I don’t know where I’ll be then, [redacted], but I’ll know about it – and I’ll be happy.”]

 NTSB Releases Accident Form on Deatsville Alabama Civil Air Patrol Crash

-On July 31st 2017 Civil Air Patrol’s “Chief of Safety” Retired Air Force Col. George C. Vogt signed an NTSB form that revealed the Civil Air Patrol cadet was to solo and rendezvous with his CAP instructor pilot in the air to practice thermalling techniques.
+Civil Air Patrol’s “Chief of Safety” Retired Air Force Col George C. Vogt signed an NTSB form on July 31st 2017 that revealed the Civil Air Patrol cadet was to solo and rendezvous with his CAP instructor pilot in the air to practice thermalling techniques.
 The Civil Air Patrol maneuvered with local media to avoid having their corporate identity associated with the accident.
 Even the NTSB appears helpful in avoiding use of the Civil Air Patrol name in certain higher level presentations.
 Researchers at Kathyrn’s Report dug deeper to find details in the NTSB Investigation Docket.

 Civil Air Patrol Tow Plane Cable Strikes Vehicle on Approach